shuva-kharel/nvim-config/README.md

 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Contributions are always welcome! 🌟

----=
+---

 ## 💬 Acknowledgements

-Special thanks to the amazing Neovim community and the developers of these fantastic plugins.
+Special thanks to:
+- [folke](https://github.com/folke) for Lazy.nvim and other amazing plugins.
+- The [Neovim](https://neovim.io/) community for their dedication to making coding joyful.
+- All plugin authors for their contributions to the ecosystem.

 ---